How do I get rid of mold growth in my house old underground basement?

-Basements can range from purely utilitarian storage spaces to secondary living spaces that add value and square footage to your home.
-However you use your basement, mold cleanup and prevention is something you should consider.
-It can cause mild to moderate illness, especially in the elderly, young children, and people with breathing difficulties and compromised immune systems.
+Basements can range from purely functional storage spaces to secondary living spaces that add value and square footage to your home.
+However, mold cleanup and prevention should be considered whether you use your basement or not.
+Mold exposure can cause mild to moderate illness, especially in the elderly, young children, and people with breathing difficulties and compromised immune systems.
 Left untreated, mold will give off an unpleasant, earthy odor that will discourage you from using your basement.

 Causes of Basement Mold

 Mold grows in areas with moisture, organic materials, moderate temperatures, and low light levels.
 Because basements are built underground, they are a prime breeding ground for mold.
 Mold growth is likely to affect common building materials that are soft and porous because they absorb natural water quickly.
 Mold growth can also happen if the mason did not apply the brick correctly, causing the mortar to leak and allowing the mortar and cement to absorb more water than usual.
 In many cases, the initial construction plan was not carefully calculated; waterproofing methods such as waterproofing materials misting of moisture were not applied.

 Besides, an erratic climate often causes the floor to sweat.
 When there is no sunlight, the water vapor cannot evaporate, leading to water stagnation for a long time which can lead to mold.
 Moisture can seep through foundation walls, especially after heavy rains, saturating the wood beams and drywall.
 Once these materials have absorbed water, they dry out very slowly, giving mold spores a chance to establish their colony.
 Basement mold can spread to the rest of your house if you do not remove it, so it is best to be proactive about eliminating existing mold and preventing new mold colonies from forming.

 Try looking at the corners of your basement to see if there are traces like the picture below!